jalpeshmakadia/AaxisTest/README.md

 ## REST API Document

 For the documentation of API you need to run asset install command.
+You must need to set header `X-AUTH-TOKEN` with each request. you can get this header value via login api `/createClient` it will return `token`.
+Example `X-AUTH-TOKEN : 588954ff2809fdcb6eea6979f15e712572b9`
 ```sh
   php bin/console assets:install
 ```